FDio/site/README.md

 $
 ```

-Then from your browser, from your account find the "CREATE PULL REQUEST" button.
+Then from your browser, from your account find the "Compare & pull request" button.
+Click on this button, follow the instructions and the pull request should be created.

+The pull request will then be reviewed.
+You will be allowed to modify your changes if
+needed.
+Once your changes have been reviewed and approved the site
+administrators will merge your change.